CloudCannon/pagefind/docs/content/docs/installation.md

 ---
 title: "Installing and running Pagefind"
-nav_title: "Installation"
+nav_title: "Installing Pagefind"
-nav_section: Installing
+nav_section: Pagefind CLI Reference
-weight: 1
+weight: 29
 ---

 Pagefind is a static binary with no dynamic dependencies, so in most cases will be simple to install and run.
 Pagefind is currently supported on Windows, macOS, and x86-64 Linux distributions.